wavefrontHQ/docs/pages/doc/logging_overview.md

 1. In the **Related Logs** panel, click **Go to Logs (Beta)**.
   ![The related Logs panel populated with time range filter and other custom filters with eye and eye-hide icons.](images/logs_drill_alert.png)

-  The Logs Browser opens in a new tab with the configuration from the **Related Logs** panel:
+  The Logs Browser opens in a new tab with the configurations from the **Related Logs** panel:

   * The selected time window corresponds to `time range` value.
   * The search query contains the unhidden filters (with the eye icons).